microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 4. For a quick summary on the specific project, click the dropdown arrow to the left of the project checkbox.
 5. To view the full project results, click on the folder with the arrow under the "Result" column.

-In this example, we will view the results of the end-to-end short reads metagenomics run set up in the [Running the full metagenomic workflow for Short Reads](#running-the-full-metagenomic-workflow-for-short-reads) section.
+In this example, we will view the results of the end-to-end short-read metagenomics run set up in the [Running the full metagenomic workflow for Short Reads](#running-the-full-metagenomic-workflow-for-short-reads) section.

 ### Project Summary (Results)